-of the most common injuries you can suffer from a car wreck is a concussion.
+Concussions from car accidents are the most common injury you can suffer from after a car wreck.
 One way a concussion can occur is from having your head hit the steering wheel in a car accident.
 Many people feel extremely tired after a car accident and thus may not notice they have a concussion.
 This is why it is very important to get medical treatment as soon as possible.
-An untreated concussion can lead to long-term issues such as chronic headaches, memory loss, dizziness, post-concussion syndrome, and brain fog after a car accident.

 Even the smallest fender bender can cause serious bruising.
 Collisions can slam your body into the seat belt, steering wheel, or side window.
 While your seat belt can help prevent serious harm, it can leave you with bruising that can last for days to weeks after the crash.
 Bruises should heal within a few weeks; however, if you have bruising that does not heal or is extremely painful, it may require medical attention as it may mean something more serious is going on.

 Whiplash most often occurs when you’ve been hit from behind in a rear end accident.
 The force of the car hitting you causes your neck and upper back to suddenly move back and forth, stretching your muscles and ligaments beyond their normal range at speeds at which they should not move which can easily cause serious damage.

 Soft tissue injuries such as whiplash, can cause severe damage to the neck and spine.
 The pain and discomfort felt in your neck and upper back after can take several weeks to recover , can be very painful and while rarely permanent, may require physical therapy or other means of pain management.
 Whiplash may also be delayed in appearing.